Resilient Agent Task Delivery: Pull-Based Discovery and Role-Based Tool Filtering

 The failure mode

-Our agents communicate over NATS.
+My agents communicate over NATS on port 4222 — the same NATS JetStream instance that handles all inter-agent messaging.
 NATS is excellent at what it does — lightweight publish/subscribe messaging with sub-millisecond latency.
 But it has a property that becomes a liability in agent systems: messages to offline subscribers are lost.

 That is a fine trade-off for microservices where a load balancer routes around unhealthy instances.
-It is not fine when your "subscriber" is a single AI agent with a unique role, and the "message" is a task assignment that took a founder 10 minutes to write.
+It is not fine when your "subscriber" is a single AI agent with a unique role, and the "message" is a task assignment that took me 10 minutes to write.

-- Founder assigns a task to the marketing agent via TMS.
+- I assign a task to the Marketing agent via TMS.

 - TMS publishes assignment notification over NATS.